City Food – Nankhatai, Around Town

 [Text and pictures by Mayank Austen Soofi]

-Though the Dutch could never make it to Delhi, their legacy has been left behind in these crumbly cookies sold in the city streets.
-The bakery is the cart itself.
-The bhayya prepares the dough by mixing in suji, maida, besan flour with khoya, sugar, desi ghee, cardamom powder, baking powder and bicarbonate of soda.
+A typical nankhatai bakery is carried on a humble cart.
+The hawker prepares the dough by mixing suji, maida, besan flour with khoya, sugar, desi ghee, cardamom powder, baking powder and bicarbonate of soda.
 He then shapes the dough into dozens of circles, which are arranged on a large platter and placed on a coal-fired salver.
-The platter is covered with a karahi and the little moons are left to steam.
+The platter is covered with a karahi and the little moons are left to steam for five minutes.